 The City of Gearhart regulates short-term rentals and does not allow new vacation rentals at this time.
 Read More: https://www.cityofgearhart.com/general/page/vacation-rental-dwellings

-New vocational rentals are allowed in certain condominium buildings located in Gearhart.
+New short term rentals are allowed in certain condominium buildings located in Gearhart.
 Contact me for more information regarding the condo buildings that allow vacation rentals in Gearhart.

 Gearhart is a city that lies on flat land along the Oregon coast with partly cloudy and comfortable summers and very cold winters.
 The temperature in the city over the course of the usually ranges between 39oF and 61oF.
 Based on the weather conditions, the best time to visit Gearhart for tourism and other outdoor activities is between early July and late August.